AstraZeneca/chemicalx/README.md

 **Case Study Tutorials**

-We provide in-depth case study tutorials in the [Documentation](https://chemicalx.readthedocs.io/en/latest/), each covers an aspect of ChemicalX’s functionality.
+We provide in-depth case study like tutorials in the [Documentation](https://chemicalx.readthedocs.io/en/latest/), each covers an aspect of ChemicalX’s functionality.

 --------------------------------------------------------------------------------